Commitment to Equity, Inclusion, and Anti-Racism

 Explicit training within clinical practical opportunities in the MS-SLP program

 Several first-year practicum experiences examine attitudes and beliefs about groups historically socially disenfranchised.
-For example, students who participate in Literacy Group in the Boston Public Schools are asked to reconcile their biases with socialized conceptions about behavior management of young children and to consider, instead, how to support learning.
+For example, students who participate in Literacy Group in the Boston Public Schools are asked to acknowledge their biases with socialized conceptions about behavior management of young children and to consider, instead, how to support learning.
 Another example can be found in the Cognitive Wellness Program where students are asked to reframe their understanding of homelessness, social determinants of health across the lifespan, and their own implicit biases when serving clients who may experience homelessness.

-Collaborate with students and faculty to develop separate and distinct trainings for the MS-SLP program to promote more inclusive, antiracist, and anti-bias practices for the next generation of clinicians
+Co-creation of separate and distinct trainings for the MS-SLP program to promote more inclusive, antiracist, and anti-bias practices for the next generation of clinicians

 - The purpose of and need for antiracist and anti-bias training in the field of speech-language pathology

 - An overview of Boston’s history and the people here today

 - Implicit bias and its influence on our relationships and client care

 - Examination of white privilege (and other privileges) when working with clients

 - Recognizing and dismantling racist and biased policies, ideas, and actions in the field of SLP

 - Establishing and reinforcing antiracist practices for our coworkers and clients